Click on Hyperlink above and a PDF file should open.

 It covers what you need for income, dependents, EIC Qualification, and Proof of Insurance.

 - Due to the PATH ACT of 2015, ALL refunds containing EIC or Additional Child Tax Credit will be held by the IRS until Feb.
-15, 2018 or later if they need further verification.
+15 of current tax year or later if they need further verification.

 - You are encouraged to file your return as usual because IRS will begin processing them when the window opens mid January 2018.
 The later you wait, the Feb.
 15 deadline will grow later as well.